khurshidbekweb/khurshidbekweb/README.md

-# 🚀 Welcome!
-I'm Khurshidbek Nuriddinov 👋

 ## 💡 About Me
-I'm a Frontend Developer with 2 years of experience, passionate about building modern, high-performance web applications.
-I specialize in React, Next.js, TypeScript, and Tailwind CSS, creating fast, user-friendly, and scalable solutions.
+Hi, I'm Khurshidbek Nuriddinov — a passionate Frontend Developer with 2 years of experience building responsive and user-friendly web applications.
+I specialize in modern JavaScript frameworks like React.js and Vue.js, and I enjoy creating clean, efficient interfaces that provide a great user experience.
+Currently, I’m working at Result Agency, where I contribute to real-world projects and continue growing as a developer.
+Outside of programming, I actively study English to improve my communication skills and expand my opportunities in the global tech industry.
+I’m also dedicated to staying healthy and energetic through regular sports and physical activity.Outside of programming, I actively study English to improve my communication skills and expand my opportunities in the global tech industry.
+I’m also dedicated to staying healthy and energetic through regular sports and physical activity.
+Let’s build something meaningful together!Let’s build something meaningful together!

 ## 🛠️ Tech Stack & Tools